astropy/halotools/docs/index.rst

-Halotools is a specialized python package for building and testing models of the galaxy-halo connection, and analyzing halo catalogs.
+Halotools is a specialized python package for building and testing models of the galaxy-halo connection, and analyzing catalogs of dark matter halos.
 The core functionality of the package includes:

 * Fast generation of synthetic galaxy populations using HODs, abundance matching, and related methods